Kohei Kono: Kono vs. Kameda

 He then fought Kōki Kameda at the UIC Pavilion in Chicago.
 In a scrappy brawl that saw both fighters lose points on the scorecards due to fouls, Kono retained his title, dropping Kameda in round 2 en route to winning a unanimous decision (115-109, 113-111, 116-108).

 Kono vs. Concepcion

 Kono would lose his title in a unification bout against the WBA's interim champion Luis Concepción.
-Concepción won the fight by unanimous decision (113-115, 112-116, 112-116).
+Kono lost the fight by controversial decision (113-115, 112-116, 112-116).

 Kono vs. Inoue

 Kono challenged WBO super flyweight champion Naoya Inoue in December 2016.
 Inoue stopped Kono in a commanding performance.
 Kono was dropped once by a left hook from Inoue before being stopped in the sixth round.
 This was the first time Kono lost a fight due to stoppage.

 Kono vs. Tso

 In October 2017, Kono faced Rex Tso.
 Tso had sought to fight Kono while the latter was still a world champion, but was unable to draw him into the ring.
 After six rounds, Tso was unable to continue due to swelling around his eye.
 Nevertheless, Tso remained unbeaten by winning a technical decision.